obelr/alx-frontend-for-fun/accessibility/README.md

 # Web Accessibility

-## learning objectives
+## learning objective
-- ARIA’s main purpose
+- ARIA’s main purposes
 - WCAG conformance levels (A, AA and AAA)
 - The importance of Web Accessibility
 - Tools to use for Web Accessibility